lebsral/strawberry-r-via-spelling/docs/templates.md

-# Template System Documentation
+# Template System Documentation (Qwen3-4B)

 ## Overview

-The template system provides a flexible way to generate diverse training examples for spelling tasks.
-It supports multiple template categories, styles, and token separation methods.
+All template generation and token separation strategies in this project are designed for compatibility with the Qwen3-4B tokenizer and the English-only token subset.
+This ensures that all generated examples are valid for the model and experiment.

 ## Template Structure
 Templates are organized in `configs/templates/categories.json` with the following hierarchy: